IgorPetrovIP-13/IgorPetrovIP-13/README.md

 # Hey there 👋, I'm Igor (name is in the profile btw)
-## A passionate JS/TS developer from Ukraine studying at National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute”
+## A passionate JS/TS developer studying at National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute”

 <br />